Latest Posts

 Bogota neighborhoods - La Macarena - where to stay in Bogota

-For great food on a budget, I love Calle Bonita (Calle 30), where you can get an excellent lunch for around 17,000 pesos Monday-Friday.
+For great food on a budget, I love Calle Bonita (Calle 30), where you can get an excellent lunch for around 20,000 pesos Monday-Friday.
 The menus are often displayed on chalk-boards outside the restaurant, so take a photo before you go in and have Google Translate ready if you’re still learning Spanish!
-My favourite restaurants on this street are ‘De la Loma’ (right at the top of the street) and Peri-Peri (in the middle).
-There’s also a decent vegan restaurant nearby called ‘Restaurante Naturalmente Vegano’.
+My favourite restaurants on this street are ‘De la Loma‘ (right at the top of the street) and Peri-Peri (in the middle).
+There’s also a decent vegan restaurant nearby called ‘Restaurante Naturalmente Vegano‘.
 You’ll find all of these on Google Maps.

 Chapinero (Estrato 4)

-However, although it’s relatively safe during the day, some parts of Chapinero (particularly those close to Avenida Caracas and the parks) aren’t so safe at night.
-Keep this in mind if you expect to be regularly returning home after dark.
-As there are many students and young expats living in Chapinero, you won’t find it difficult to find a flat-share there, and there are some decent, spacious apartments in the area.
-You’ll probably be able to rent a room for around 800,000 pesos a month including admin and bills.
+As there are many students and European and North American immigrants living in Chapinero, you won’t find it difficult to find a flat-share here.
+There are some decent, spacious apartments in the area.
+You’ll probably be able to rent a room for around 1,000,000 pesos a month including admin and bills.

 Chapinero Alto (Estrato 4-5)